sillsdev/khmer-character-specification/specification.md

 ![The base consonant shrunk to accommodate the subscript](images/Khmer-Character3.png "The base consonant shrunk to accommodate the subscript")

-A consonant consists of two parts: the body and the head or usually called hair.
+<p id="backtofn14">A consonant consists of two parts: the body and the head or usually called hair.
 For instance, ក is composed of an upside down U shape and a wavy line above it.
 The upside down U shape is the body and the wavy line is the hair.
-When ក stands on its own, the wavy line presides on the body fully; however, when a <div id="backtofn14"> vowel<sup><a href="#fn14">[14]</a></sup></div> that looks like ា is attached to it.
-The wavy line goes beyond the body and gets merged with the vowel as illustrated in (b). (a) is not recommended as it goes against the consonant and vowel composition convention.
+When ក stands on its own, the wavy line presides on the body fully; however, when a vowel<sup><a href="#fn14">[14]</a></sup> that looks like ា is attached to it.
+The wavy line goes beyond the body and gets merged with the vowel as illustrated in (b). (a) is not recommended as it goes against the consonant and vowel composition convention.</p>

 (a)